akarshchauhan15/AkarshChauhan15/README.md

 ### Glad to see you here!
 I’m a amateur developer, starting my journey with python and eventually reaching up game development using Godot and C#, fulfilling my keen interest of being a 'Game Developer'.
 As of now, I have a decent experience regarding game development and python.

-I specialize in building small projects and .
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+I specialize in building small projects.
+I love desigining 2D indie, action and adventure games that one can spend quality time on.
+I am also hugely insterested in fields like graphics desigining, web designing, web development and AI

 <a href="https://github.com/AkarshChauhan15" target="_blank">
 <img src=https://img.shields.io/badge/github-%2324292e.svg?&style=for-the-badge&logo=github&logoColor=white alt=github style="margin-bottom: 5px;" />